Majikah/majik-signature/README.md

 - `options?: SignOptions`
   - `contentType?: string` — advisory label (see `CONTENT_TYPES`)
   - `timestamp?: string` — ISO 8601 override (defaults to `new Date().toISOString()`)
+  - `expectedSigners?: ExpectedSigner[]` — accepted at the type level for allowlist-establishing flows; ignored by the bare `sign()` call itself (only meaningful via the file-level allowlist APIs)

 **Returns:** `Promise<MajikSignature>`
 **Throws:** `MajikSignatureKeyError` if the key is locked or has no signing keys.